Chestnut (horse color): Inheritance and expression

 The chestnut or sorrel color, genetically considered "red", is caused by one of two recessive alleles at the extension locus (genetics).
 Extension has three known alleles: the wildtype "E", necessary for the bay and black coat colors, plus two mutations "e" and "e^{a}", both of which are capable of causing the chestnut color.
 Each individual horse has two copies of the extension gene.
 If either copy is "E", then the horse will be bay- or black-based.
 But if the two copies are any combination of "e" and "e^{a}" (e/e, e/e^{a}, or e^{a}/e^{a}), then the horse will be red-based.
 Alternate extension "e^{a}" is rare and there is no known difference in appearance between it and the more common "e".

 Because the red color is recessive, two bay or black parents can produce a chestnut foal if both carry "e" or "e^{a}".
 However, two chestnut parents cannot produce a bay or black foal.

 The extension locus (genetics) is found on chromosome 3 (ECA3) and is part of the gene that codes for the equine melanocortin 1 receptor (MC1R).
 This receptor is part of a signalling pathway which when activated causes melanocytes to produce eumelanin, or black pigment, instead of pheomelanin, or red pigment.
 The two mutant alleles "e" and "e^{a}" code for dysfunctional receptors unable to activate this pathway, so absent "E", only red pigment can be produced.
 At least one copy of the functional "E" allele is required to activate the signal and produce black pigment.
+(Despite this being how it works in theory, hair samples from dark areas of liver chestnut and dark red chestnut horses were found to contain both types of melanin.)
 In general, alleles that create fully functional MC1R proteins are inherited dominantly and result in a black-based coat color ("E"), while mutated alleles that create "dysfunctional" MC1R are recessive and result in a lighter coat color ("e").